tribbloid/spookystuff/README.md

           ).productIterator.toList.mkString("\t")
       ).saveAsTextFile("file:///home/peng/youtube/result")
 ```
--Result (finished in 9 minutes on 19 r3.large instances):
+- Result (finished in 9 minutes on 19 r3.large instances):
 ```
 MetallicaTV	Metallica: Ride The Lightning and Wherever I May Roam (MetOnTour - Landgraaf, Netherlands - 2014)	Fly on the wall footage shot by the MetOnTour reporter on June 9, 2014 in Landgraaf, Netherlands.
 Footage includes some Tuning Room shenanigans and both "Ride The Lightning" and "Wherever I May Roam" from the show.
 Download the full audio from the show at LiveMetallica.com: http://www.livemetallica.com/live-mus...
 Follow Metallica: http://www.metallica.com http://www.livemetallica.com http://www.facebook.com/metallica http://www.twitter.com/metallica http://www.instagram.com/metallica http://www.youtube.com/metallicatv	Published on Jul 3, 2014	172,017	1,839	10	All comments (220)	DavincstyleGames	  I was there and it was well worth the wait!﻿ Read more Show less
 MetallicaTV	Metallica: Ride The Lightning and Wherever I May Roam (MetOnTour - Landgraaf, Netherlands - 2014)	Fly on the wall footage shot by the MetOnTour reporter on June 9, 2014 in Landgraaf, Netherlands.
 Footage includes some Tuning Room shenanigans and both "Ride The Lightning" and "Wherever I May Roam" from the show.
 Download the full audio from the show at LiveMetallica.com: http://www.livemetallica.com/live-mus...
 Follow Metallica: http://www.metallica.com http://www.livemetallica.com http://www.facebook.com/metallica http://www.twitter.com/metallica http://www.instagram.com/metallica http://www.youtube.com/metallicatv	Published on Jul 3, 2014	172,017	1,839	10	All comments (220)	thebossman222	  They're amazingly busy all the time, surprised his voice hasn't completely given out by now﻿ Read more Show less